-Kate Abell has been the facilitator of the Math Collective for the past nine years, most recently supporting work in the Brooklyn North and Manhattan Field Support Centers.
+Kate Abell has been the facilitator of the Math Collective for the past ten years, most recently supporting work in the Brooklyn North and Manhattan Field Support Centers.
 Prior to her work with the Math Collective, she was a Region 9 math coach in the South Bronx for 4 years, and taught 4th and 5th graders for 11 years in the NYC public schools.

 Peter Cipparone taught 4th grade at PS 161 and PS 29 for four years.
 He is currently a doctoral student in Teaching and Teacher Education at the University of Michigan, where he teaches courses in the university's elementary teacher education program.
 He is also a research assistant for TeachingWorks, an organization working to raise the quality of beginning teaching in the U.S.